Managing infections

 Broad versus narrow-spectrum antibiotics

-Inappropriate use of broad-spectrum antibiotics is associated with the selection of resistant bacteria and the induction of Clostridioides difficile infection (CDI).
+Inappropriate use of broad-spectrum antibiotics is associated with the selection of resistant bacteria and the increased risk of Clostridioides difficile infection (CDI).
 Their use can also cause long-lasting harmful changes to the body’s protective microbial flora.

-Cephalosporins, ciprofloxacin, clindamycin and co-amoxiclav (‘the 4Cs’), and piperacillin-tazobactam and the carbapenems have been most strongly associated with CDI, but all antibiotics should be avoided unless there are clear clinical indications for their use.
+Cephalosporins, ciprofloxacin, clindamycin, co-amoxiclav, piperacillin-tazobactam and the carbapenems have been most strongly associated with CDI, but all antibiotics should be avoided unless there are clear clinical indications for their use.

 Antibiotics should always be used for the shortest duration possible that gives an appropriate clinical outcome.